andreaUNAM/cringecentral/knightskings/knightskings.md

 "**I am already going against my very nature by using your sleeping hours for battle.
 You need to _rest_, Hob.**"

 "I'll rest when I'm dead."
-Hob winked (causing some mud to get into his eye) and pulled on Night Mare's reign, galloping away towards his next victim.
+Hob winked (causing some mud to get into his eye) and pulled on Night Mare's reins, galloping away towards his next victim.
 Dream's lips no longer twitched when he tried to soothe his scowls with humour.

 His orders, if they could be called that, never came to him explicitly, but in the form of the situation he'd find himself in when he appeared in the Dreaming, mostly vis à vis the presence of Night Mare.
 Was he on foot with Night Mare nowhere to be seen when he appeared?
 Then his orders for tonight were to stand his ground and destroy any demons that came near.
 Did he appear already on her back, mid-gallop, or next to her, holding the reins?
 Then tonight he was going to cover more terrain, maybe circle the entire battlefield.
 If Matthew showed up at any moment, then he also reported on anything different he had spotted.
 If his agenda wasn't already full with his demands for more hours on the job, then he'd give Dream a piece of his mind about clear instructions.
 It was all like, well, a _dream_, where he just sort of knew what he was supposed to do, but he was conscious enough to doubt himself from time to time.